 If you have never tried home delivery meals before, what happens is you log onto the company's website, select your plan (how many meals a week you want to receive, and how many servings you want in each meal) and then you select the meals for your first week from the choices offered.

 Your ingredients are shipped to you, pre-measured and ready to cook.

 You pop everything into the fridge, and when you're ready to cook you grab your recipe, ingredients and tools and get started.

+Oh!
+The recipe cards!
+So each box will also include one recipe card for each meal.
 If you have ever cooked a meal with more than one component, only to have one part done way early, while the other part takes forever, you will appreciate this method of cooking.
 The recipes take you step by step through the whole meal, rather than having separate recipes for the main entree and one for the side, etc.

 When I started a new weight loss plan back in September, I was worried about how I could possibly continue with our meal delivery service and still stick to my weight loss plan.

 In the end I found that meal delivery services actually fit hand-in-hand perfectly with a weight loss program for several reasons:

 - Saves time searching for recipes that made everyone happy